Replacement duplex lifts provide greater loading capacity, speed and energy efficiency.

 The lifts are in a semi exposed position, whereby it is likely that damp will enter the lift well and the lower parts of the lift are within the flood plain position.
 Due to the likely damp, we recommended all shaft switches and termination were IP54 rated.
 We also recommended a wall mounted controller to be positioned above the possible flood plain, and for the new machinery to be at the top of the shaft.
 Therefore, there would be minimal, or no, electrical equipment in low positions.

-From the information received, and from the evidence during our survey, the lifts can be in very high usage – particularly during the summer season.
-We, therefore, suggested a heavy-duty door operator and landing equipment.
+From the information received, and from the evidence during our lift traffic survey, the lifts can be in very high usage - particularly during the summer season.
+We therefore suggested a heavy-duty door operator and landing equipment.

 Benefits